RngValue/RngValue/README.md

 ## What tools do I use:
 I mostly use vscode, but if I need to make quick changes, I use notepad++.

-I mainly use C#, Javascript and Python, but am also familiar with C++ and ruby.
+I mainly use C#, Javascript and Python, but am also familiar with C++ and Ruby.
 For game development I use Godot and Gamemaker Studio.

 ## My work: